How Zeus Tricked Hera into Marriage

 The Wedding of Zeus and Hera

-The marriage of Zeus and Hera was the first Olympian wedding.
-It was a great celebration, held in the garden of the Hesperides.
-The gods were all invited to attend.
+The marriage of Zeus and Hera was the first Olympian wedding, celebrated with great fanfare in the garden of the Hesperides.
+All the gods were invited to attend, and the area was renowned as one of the most beautiful places on earth.

 The union of Zeus and Hera lasted over 300 years, during which they had four children: